Introduction

 Declarative configuration.
 Everything is declared in TOML and markdown.
 You describe what you want, not how to achieve it.
 Configuration is readable and portable.

 Agent-native design.
-The init file convention, plugin system, and structured context are designed for AI collaboration from the ground up.
+The init file convention, shard system, and structured context are designed for AI collaboration from the ground up.

 Just files.
 No database, no proprietary format.
 Your Flint is a folder of markdown files that you can read, edit, and move with any tool.